 The ACHAR identified two areas of PAD that are outside the Project area, near Belmore and Punchbowl Stations.
+The PAD at Belmore is outside the Project's works area and will not be impacted.
+Due to the proximity of the Project works, particularly the installation of fencing and the construction of the services building, the PAD will be protected by a physical exclusion zone.
 The ACHAR required that the rest of the Sydenham to Bankstown corridor will be managed under the Sydney Metro Unexpected Heritage Finds Procedure.
 The ACHAR will be implemented in accordance with REMM AH2 if unexpected Aboriginal objects were located within the project area.